i49/hibiscus/README.md

 ## Installation by Maven

+All prerequisites in order to build Hibiscus are listed below:
+* JDK 8
+* Apache Maven 3.3.9

-Hibiscus can be built and installed into your local Maven repository as follows.
+The artifact can be built and installed into your local Maven repository as follows.

 ```bash
 $ git clone https://github.com/i49/Hibiscus.git